My Breastfeeding Journey

-- At times I also wore the Miracle Waist corset underneath the Compressive Feeing Vest (one over the other - together) for added boost to heal my ‘mummy tummy’.
+- At times I also wore the Miracle Waist corset underneath the Compressive Feeding Vest (one over the other - together) for added boost to heal my ‘mummy tummy’.

 - So comfortable – no wiring to rub into the skin.
 I also slept (and I still do) in the Feeding Vest together with my regular pyjama bottoms.

-- Support – I am aware of the strain and aftermath that breast-feeding and pregnancy can take on breasts, like sagginess and stretch marks.
+- Support – I am aware of the strain and aftermath that breastfeeding and pregnancy can take on breasts, like sagginess and stretch marks.
 I believe a good bra can help reduce those risks by providing support and keep the chest in optimal position between nursing.
-I felt that getting a bra from MACOM who specialize in medically designed bras helped me prevent those factors.
+I felt that getting a bra from MACOM who specialise in medically designed bras helped me prevent those factors.

 - Fenugreek capsules – Taking these can increase milk supply and it really worked for me.
-It’s a natural galactogogue which means it is safe for baby too.
-Obviously always consult with your midwife or GP before commencing and herbal or homeopathic remedies but this really worked for me.
+It’s a natural galactagogue which means it is safe for baby too.
+Obviously always consult with your midwife or GP before commencing and herbal or homoeopathic remedies but this really worked for me.

 - Black-out curtains - Take naps when your baby sleeps, even if it is in the middle of the day to catch up on sleep missed during night time feeds.
 Having curtains that black out the rooms can be a real godsend for daytime napping.

-- Make lists of what needs doing – High Priorities and Low Priorities – When the baby sleeps you can go through lists and waste time figuring out what tasks needs to prioritizing.
+- Make lists of what needs doing – High Priorities and Low Priorities – When the baby sleeps you can go through lists and waste time figuring out what tasks need prioritising.